JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 Fully Connect | Take input of 84 activations and output 43

 ### Training the model
 The ultimate output of the model (after Softmax is performed on the model's Logits) is an array of predicted probabilities one for each of the 43 traffic signs.
 Therefor the model is solving a classification problem.
-The calculated loss will be cross entropy which is a way to compute how 'wrong' or 'off' the model's prediction is for classification scenarios.
+The calculated loss is perfomed with cross enotropy which is a way to compute how 'wrong' or 'off' the model's prediction is for classification scenarios.
 My optimizer of choice is [Adaptive Moment Estimation](https://www.quora.com/Can-you-explain-basic-intuition-behind-ADAM-a-method-for-stochastic-optimization) or ADAM.
 Why ADAM?
 We don't want to use just Gradient Descent -- that would take too long.
 So we'll implement an approximate, but faster type called Stochastic Gradient Descent or SGD.
 ADAM is a type of SGD that takes advantage of its previous computed gradients in order to apply wiser, subsequent gradient calculations.

 I configured my learning rate to be 0.001 -- a typical learning rate value.
 My batch-size is dependent on my local computer's resources -- a batch size of a 128 images worked well.
 The number of epochs I settled with is 6.
 That's like watching season two of House of Cards six times.
 Each time you watch the same season (collection of data) you may get a deeper enjoyment with each successive viewing (a lower calculated loss / higher validation accuracy / well-adjusted weights) but watch the season too many times and you'll plateau on your derived enjoyment (stuck at a constant validation accuracy / overfitting on the training data / weights that are too attuned to the training data).

 In order to achieve an acceptable accuracy from the model, I simply tuned certain hyperparameters (epoch, drop-out percentages, etc.) and retrained the network.
-This allow me to see how the model changes given a particular hypothesis.
+This allow me to see how the model changes given a particular hypothesis of mine.
 For example, three epochs probably cuts out much needed additional network training -- increasing the dropout percentage too much might make the model unconfident in its decision.

 Analyze Testing Results
 ---